danieledep/raspberry-remote-shutdown/README.md

 Create a new user and login by connecting with a computer in the same network to `http://octopi.local`

-After that you will be able to **ssh** into the Raspberry Pi, if you kept the default settings you just will
+After that you will be able to **ssh** into the Raspberry Pi, if you kept the default settings you can just
 ``` ssh octoprint@octopi.local ```

 Download the repo from github via https